MCUXpresso SDK Release Notes#

 **\#endif**

-AIB attributes
+AIB attributes#

-is a bit mask, which indicates the set of supported key negotiation methods by the local device.
-The set of valid values corresponds to the Supported Key Negotiation Methods Global TLV, which can be found in the ZigbeeCommon/Include/tlv.h
+The AIB attribute apsSupportedKeyNegotiationMethods is a bit mask, which indicates the set of supported key negotiation methods by the local device.
+The set of valid values corresponds to the Supported Key Negotiation Methods Global TLV, which can be found in the ZigbeeCommon/Include/tlv.h file.
+Only the Hash AES-MMO-128 method is supported in this experimental preview.

 **\#define** ZPS_TLV_G_SUPPKEYNEGMETH_STATKEYREQ (1) /* Zigbee 3.0 Mechanism */